 To coordinate their activities, participants in mixed-agent groups typically must share information with each other about their activities, environments, and tasks.
 Decisions about what information to share, and when, are more complicated when computer agents are not privy to important task-related information that people hold.
 For example, a driver-assist system considering whether to alert the driver to unexpected traffic ahead on a possible route that allowed for a side-trip to a pharmacy may not be certain about the driver's current preferences with respect to making that stop.
 As a result, it may not know if this traffic situation is on the route the driver is taking and thus whether notifying the driver would be useful or an unnecessary interruption.
-Information - generate cognitive and communication costs.
+Information exchanges - whether an unneeded alert or a request for irrelevant information - generate cognitive and communication costs.
 Research on managing information exchange to avoid overburdening people includes theoretical model development and empirical studies.

 With Ece Kamar, we identified the class of "nearly decomposable" settings, in which computer agents need to reason about only that subset of their human partners' actions that interact with the agent's actions.
-We developed a multi-agent Markov decision process for such settings that enables more efficient inference for interruption management.
+18 We developed a multi-agent Markov decision process for such settings that enables more efficient inference for interruption management.
 An empirical study using this method identified factors influencing people's acceptance of an agent's interruptions.